2 villages / 4 years

 FEMALE VOICE HEARDOver half of the female participants feel they have more decision-making power within their household and community.

 ACCESS TO FINANCE17% of households have access to financial services thanks to savings and loan groups initiated by the project, compared to 2% before.
+Families reporting a significant increase in household assets, including cash savings increased from 0 to 30% percent.

 FAMILY SECURITYIn Nsunda, 88% of households are able to cover their family’s basic needs for the whole year.
 Before the project, they were 58%.